Updated October 13, 2024

 Currently, YouTube TV's lineup has major broadcast networks such as the ESPN channels, regional sports from Fox and Comcast, cable news from MSNBC and Fox News, as well as entertainment channels such as AMC, Nat Geo, and SyFy.

-YouTube TV also has the option of adding Entertainment Plus (Max, SHOWTIME, and STARZ) for $29.99/month, and Sports Plus for $10.99/month.
+YouTube TV also has the option of adding Entertainment Plus (Max, Paramount+ with SHOWTIME, and STARZ) for $29.99/month, and Sports Plus for $10.99/month.

 What we love about YouTube TV is that they have unlimited DVR recordings.
 You can record as many programs as you want at the same time, and your recordings will be stored for 9 months.
 You'll also be able to stream from your library anywhere in the U.S.

 YouTube is also generous with its account sharing.
-The membership comes with six accounts that can be shared with other members of your household, and each account will have their own login and personal DVR library.
-The downside is, only three simultaneous streams are allowed per membership.
+The membership comes with six accounts that can be shared with other members of your household, and each account will have its own login and personal DVR library.
+The downside is, that only three simultaneous streams are allowed per membership.

 Note: If you travel a lot, YouTube TV also works everywhere in the U.S. However, you can only watch local networks and sports programs in places where YouTube TV has launched.
 As for nationally available networks, you can tune in to them too, although some networks may have different versions for different time zones.